AllanWang/Capsule/README.md

 ## Utilities

 Capsule comes with a LOT of utilities, all available [here](https://github.com/AllanWang/Capsule/tree/master/capsule/src/main/java/ca/allanwang/capsule/library/utils).
 Utils range from colour transformations to animations to email builders.

+## RippleView

+Ripples are one of the defining changes for Material Design.
+However, it is often hard to implement properly.
+RippleView gives you a background capable of forming (many) ripples, which is also a great way to transition into a new background colour.
+An example would be a RippleView behind a toolbar, and sending a ripple based on the contents, much like that in Google Calendar.